statamic/docs/content/collections/docs/globals.md

   flair: Made with ❤️ by humans
 ```

 > If you're coming from Statamic v2, be aware that the variables need to be nested within the `data` key.
-This allows meta variables (like title, id, and blueprint) to be excluded.
+This allows meta variables (title, id, blueprint, etc) to be excluded.

 ## Templating